-Revenue hasn't changed much in the last 3 months, down ~80% from $1,000+ levels in October and November 2020.
+Revenue hasn't changed much in the last 3 months, down ~80% from $1,000+ levels in Q4 2020.

-(seriously, that's essentially my keyword research process: if Healthline ain't there, it's golden! 👍)
+(that's essentially my keyword research process: if Healthline ain't there, it's golden! 👍)

 Niche Research: Back to Basics

 I spent the last two weeks of February on the most important part of building an affiliate website: niche selection.

 Back in 2018, I followed the niche selection process in The Authority Site System.